Dirac-type conditions for spanning bounded-degree hypertrees: Overview of the proof of Theorem

+Suppose we are about to embed the part $D_i$ which has its root already embedded.
+We first find an edge of $\mathcal M$ with sufficient free space, which spans a dense $k$-partite $k$-graph $F_i$ in $H$ where we will embed most of $D_i$.
+That is, we embed all but the first few layers of $D_i$ into $F_i$, because these layers will be needed to make the connection between the already embedded root of $D_i$ and $F_i$.
+It will be crucial here the bound on $\Delta_1(T)$.
+This will ensure that the number of vertices in the first few layers of $D_i$ is small and so most of $D_i$ is embedded into $F_i$.

-In order to make these connections, we will use a part of $H$ that we have separated earlier, before applying regularity, and that we will only use for the connections.
-This is the {\it reservoir}, a very small set $R\subseteq V(H)$ having (among others) the property that every $(k-1)$-set has several neighbours in $R$.
-The reservoir is found using a probabilistic argument (Lemma~\ref{lem:reservoir}).
-A {\it connecting lemma} (Lemma~\ref{lemma:strengthenedconnectinglemma}) allows us to find many short walks between arbitrary pairs of ordered $(k-1)$-sets, whose internal vertices are all inside the reservoir.
-An enhanced version of this lemma (Lemma~\ref{lem:embedding}) allows us to embed not only walks or paths but instead bounded-size $k$-trees of bounded degree into the reservoir, joining given pairs of $(k-1)$-edges.
-This is what we need to finish the embedding described in the previous paragraph.
+In order to connect the root of $D_i$ with $F_i$, we will use a part of $H$ that we have separated earlier, before applying regularity, and that we will only use for the connections.
+This is the {\it reservoir}, a very small set $R\subseteq V(H)$ having (amongst others) the property that every $(k-1)$-set has many neighbours in $R$.
+The reservoir is found using a standard probabilistic argument (Lemma~\ref{lem:reservoir}).
+A {\it connecting lemma} (Lemma~\ref{lemma:strengthenedconnectinglemma}) allows us to find many short walks between arbitrary pairs of ordered $(k-1)$-sets, whose internal vertices are all inside the reservoir, and an enhanced version of this lemma (Lemma~\ref{lem:embedding}) allows us to embed not only walks or paths, but instead bounded-size $k$-trees of bounded degree into the reservoir, joining given pairs of $(k-1)$-sets.
+This is what we need to finish the embedding described in the previous paragraph.\\

-Finally, after embedding almost all of $T$, we use an \emph{absorption technique}, inspired by~\cite{BHKMPP2018, BMPP18}.
-For this, we find in $H$, before embedding the bulk of the tree as described above, an {\it absorber}, which in our case is a carefully chosen sequence of constant-sized, vertex-disjoint and isomorphic $k$-trees in $H$.
-We embed $T'$ into the absorber, and the bulk of $T-T'$ as described above.
-We can assume that the now embedded part $T$ can be completed by adding leaves, one at a time (as in the definition of $k$-trees).
-We can add these leaves using the absorber.
-This mechanism is explained with detail in Section~\ref{section:absorption}.
+\textit{Absorption:} Recall that $T_2$ was obtained from $T-T_1$ by removing leaves one by one, which implies that $T_3$ is spanned by the last $\nu n$ vertices in a valid ordering of $T-T_1$.

+In order to embed $T_3$, we will use the collection of $X$-tuples we covered at the beginning of the proof, which is capable to absorb any sequence of $\delta n$ vertices.
+Since $T_3$ is formed by a sequence of $\nu n\ll \delta n$ vertices, we can incorporate the vertices of $T_3$ one by one, using one $X$-tuple at the time, and thus finishing the embedding of $T$.